jvietman/EzGdClient/README.md

 # EzGdClient (WIP)
-The EzGdClient is a Geometry Dash client that makes modifying your game files easier.
+The EzGdClient is a Geometry Dash client that makes modifying your game file easier.

 ![EzGdClient](https://i.imgur.com/nnxHYNu.png "EzGdClient")

 ## **Release**
 The release date is not clear.
 When I have all basic features done, I will release a first alpha version of the client.

+## **Installation**
+1. Download and install [Python](https://www.python.org/) (the program that runs the code)
+    - [Here](https://www.youtube.com/watch?v=ZRbirvsDQ-I) is a video on how to install Python

+2. Thats it!
+You can now open the application by double clicking on the "EzGdClient.pyw" file

 ## **Features**
 <details>